icinganalysis/icinganalysis.github.io/content/NACA-RM-E53D23.md

 Table IV final result: MVD=14.1 micrometer, LWC=0.30 g/m^3, Langmuir E distribution.

-For the implementation of the NACA-TN-2904 impingment data, the analysis yields slightly different best fit results (file naca_rm_e53d23.py in [^3]) (The "RSS" value noted is a measure of the error of the fit).
+For the implementation of the NACA-TN-2904 impingement data, the analysis yields slightly different best fit results (file naca_rm_e53d23.py in [^3]) (The "RSS" value noted is a measure of the error of the fit).

 ![Calculated best fits to the measured cyllinder masses (summarized in the table below)](images/naca-rm-e53d23/NACA-RM-53D23_mvd_lwc.png)